Skip to main content

 Geographically distributed clusters typically rely on global load balancers, DNS-based routing, or geo-aware proxies to direct traffic efficiently.

 There is no one-size-fits-all topology.
-The best approach depends on your organization’s size, usage patterns, and operational preferences.
-One of Stalwart’s key strengths is that topologies are flexible and easily adjusted over time.
-You can start with a simple unified model and transition to a more specialized layout as your needs evolve.
+The best choice depends on organisational size, usage patterns, and operational preferences.
+One of the strengths of the Stalwart architecture is that topologies are flexible and can be adjusted over time.
+A simple unified model can be a starting point, with a transition to a more specialised layout as needs evolve.

-Additionally, you can mix and match approaches—running unified nodes alongside dedicated ones—or shift services dynamically as demand grows.
+Approaches can also be mixed and matched, running unified nodes alongside dedicated ones, or shifting services dynamically as demand grows.